How To Create A Killer Email Series That Turns Subscribers Into Clients

 How do you do that?
 By providing insane value, educating them and connecting with them on a personal level.
 Then, and only then, are you positioned to make an offer.

-what to send your list: The CEO sales model
+what to send your list: The CEO marketing model

 There are three things you need to do in order to turn leads into paying clients.
-I’ve combined them into what I call The CEO Sales Model.
+I’ve combined them into what I call The CEO Marketing Model.